adetola-adewodu/media_content_systems_cheat_sheet/README.md

     This is repo is used to demostrate Media Content Systems Experience

 ## Non Linear Supply Chain International Workflow

 ![Non-Linear](diagrams/Simplified-Non-Linear-Diagram.png)

+Make money using content for streaming platforms internationally.
+That means content for the US, Europe, Asia, Middle East and North Africa (MENA), Latina America

 ## Media Converstion using AWS Infrastructure